mmad4804/startup/README.md

 ### Key features

-- Sync your Spotify account data
 - Look up and post any of your favorite songs
 - Discover in realtime what others have posted on the global feed
+- View the lyrics of posted songs
 - Easily add songs you like to your saved list
 - Songs in your list are persistently saved for every time you come back
 - Secure login over HTTPS